QuangTo/playwright_auto/README.md

 Based on swagger file, we extract and validate api schema.

-1. Check api version changes
-2. Generate to ts schema type
+1. Generate to ts schema type
    <!-- 3.
 Convert to zod schema -->
    <!-- 3.
 Use mock data base on zod schema || use faker to build data -->
-3. (AI - upcoming) generate happy cases base on schema and endpoint
+2. (cohere-ai) generate test cases base on schema and endpoint

 Sample